Skip to main content

 Composite/manufactured wood: Trex and Polywood are two leaders in the manufactured wood/composite category.
 Polywood, specifically, is made of durable, high-density polyethylene (HDPE).
 Advantages to this type of bench are its resistance to cracks, chips, fading, as well as resistance to fungi, insects and saltwater.
 It also requires very little maintenance.
 Trex provides the same type of durability, and both are made of recycled materials.
 Price range: about $300 to $800

 Empty Park Bench in a Tulip GardenStone/concrete: Whether natural stone, stamped concrete or custom-built from brick or pavers, a stone bench can lend a natural feel to your garden, one that will patina over time.
 Advantages of concrete or stone include their strength and natural weather-resistant properties, as well as stamped concrete’s ability to be formed into petite, curved benches, often accented with ornate trim patterns.
 These benches come in a wide variety of sizes and can adeptly squeeze into tight spaces and hug garden bed curves.
-You may contact professional concrete services who can provide concrete delivery and concrete materials for your bench and other construction projects.
-You may also use stamped concrete to build pathways in your garden.
+Price range: starting at $50

 Adding a bench (or three) to your garden this year is a sure bet for countless hours of outdoor enjoyment among the blooms, be it in reflective solitude, in boisterous celebration or in a bit of both.
 Find the right one for your space and you—and your guests—will never want to come inside.